Family reeling after 13-year-old accidentally kills self on Instagram Live

 His mother says at least 10 to 15 people watched the shooting in real-time on Instagram and immediately rushed to the home.
 She said her son was attempting to put a clip in the gun when it went off.

 Authorities have filed paperwork in hopes of obtaining the social media evidence and say charges are possible.
-No evidence points to the shooting being suicide, police said.
+No signs point to the shooting being suicide, police said.

 "The circumstances [of Malachi's death] are certainly tragic ," said Forest Park Police Major Chris Matson at a press conference Thursday afternoon.
 "This is a horrific event, not only for parents and children, but also horrific for us."